iYadavVaibhav/stem/docs/2-Data-Engineering/big-data.md

 ## Use Case: Advertising Analytics

-Consider an ecom website using email and ads for marketing.
+Consider an eCommerce website using email and ads for marketing.
 They want to know the effectiveness of both the channels.
 They send 1 million email each day using an enterprise tool.
 Ads generate revenue of 0.75 million per day.

 The data for both these channels is not at one place.
 The analytics team need both data sets for last 3 years for proper analysis.

-The data channel offer API based access, whcih has limitation like can call api in 15 mins, API only gives JSON dumps or CSV downloads.
+The data channel offer API based access, which has limitation like can call api in 15 mins, API only gives JSON dumps or CSV downloads.

 **Functional Requirements**

-- aquire data daily, build temp-cache
+- acquire data daily, build temp-cache
 - aggregate data and compute summaries
 - store summary to analytical db
 - provide sql access to db